 Midol is an OTC drug that contains three active substances: acetaminophen (500 mg), caffeine (60 mg) and pyrilamine maleate (15 mg).
 It is used to relieve symptoms related to menstrual periods, such as pain and cramps.
 Midol can also be used off-label to help people who have used drugs mentioned above to pass urine drug screening tests.

-Scientific evidence which supports using this method to pass drug test lies in the fact that caffeine (one of the Midol’s active ingredients) is a potent diuretic.
-Although it is true that you can take a cup of coffee or tea (which are known to be rich in caffeine), caffeine contained in Midol exerts more potent diuretic effect than coffee or tea.
+The scientific evidence which supports using this method to pass drug test lies in the fact that caffeine (one of the Midol’s active ingredients) is a potent diuretic.
+Although it is true that you can take a cup of coffee or tea (which are known to be rich in caffeine), the caffeine contained in Midol exerts more potent diuretic effect than coffee or tea.